Sourdough Pumpkin Cream Cheese Muffins

 Sourdough pumpkin cream cheese muffins with one in the middle with a bite taken out of it.

-Can I add chocolate chips to pumpkin muffins?
+Can I make sourdough pumpkin chocolate chips muffins?

 Sure!
-To make sourdough pumpkin chocolate chip muffins, I would skip the cream cheese filling and fold in about ½ cup of chocolate chips to the batter.
+To make sourdough pumpkin chocolate chip muffins, skip the cream cheese filling and fold in about ½ cup of chocolate chips to the batter, like in my Sourdough Banana Chocolate Chip Cottage Cheese Protein Muffins.

 Can you refrigerate pumpkin muffin batter?